kjolley/BIGSdb_documentation/data_query/0060_browsing_isolate_data.rst

 *********************
 Browsing isolate data
 *********************
-Isolate records can be browsed by clicking the link to 'Search database'.
+Isolate records can be expanding the 'Search' menu on the right-hand side and then clicking 'Search database' (other options may also be shown here depending on the database configuration).

 .. image:: /images/data_query/browse_isolates.png